zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Olga says, “Just remember that it’s a slippery slop e, my friend.”
 A “slippery (slippery) slope (slope)” is a term used to describ e a decision or an action that could in the future lead to problems, especially if  we are talking about changing the rules or doing some sort of action that may see m small now but would later cause further problems.

 An example: if I say to my teenage daughter, if I h ad a teenage daughter, “You must be home by ten o’clock tonight and you cannot come home later than ten o’clock.”
 My daughter might say, “Well, Dad, I want  to come home at 10:15.”
 And you say, “Oh, well, okay, 10:15.”
-You may start goi ng down a slippery slope.
+You may start going down a slippery slope.
 My daughter or son might come back to me and say next week, “Well, you said I could come back at 10:15, why not 10:30?
 It’s only 15 minutes later.”

 You see here now the problem – that now that you ha ve allowed her to come back 15 minutes later once, she’s going to start pu shing you so that it will be even later, and later, and later.
 That’s what we wo uld call a “slippery slope.”
 One small action, one small change in the beginning, ca n lead to problems in the future.
 Olga is worried that if Thierry wears short s next week, it will be a slippery slope – that is, in the future he’ll wear even more  casual clothing.

 She then ends with a joke.
 She says, “I hope to nev er see you here in a tank top.”
 A “tank (tank) top (top)” is a shirt that doe sn’t have any sleeves on it, and usually the shirt has a very narrow piece of, or st rip of, material over the shoulders.
 Both men and women can wear tank tops.
 T ank tops show the skin of your shoulders and around your neck as well.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]